s0lesurviv0r/go-benchmarks/on-disk-set/README.md

 ### Overview
-This is a benchmark for on disk sets. `InMemoryMap` is used as a reference
+This is a benchmark for sets that are stored on disk. `InMemoryMap` is used as a reference

 Tests the following external libraries:
 * github.com/outcaste-io/badger/v3